 Spring 2021 - COVID-19 Information

-Watonomous has fully transitioned to remote work for the Fall 2020 term.
+Watonomous has fully transitioned to remote work for the Winter 2021 term.
 Meetings are held remotely.
 We will still have limited physical access to our vehicle for testing and development if required.

 The Software Team has invested a lot of time in Spring 2020 building a full software-in-the-loop testing system for our entire autonomous stack using CARLA and Mathworks tools.
 As such, remote development will be very simple.